Hippy Hippy Shake: In popular culture

-The song was included in the films The Men Who Stare at Goats, X-Men: First Class, Uncle Buck, and Austin Powers: International Man of Mystery.
-The cover version by The Georgia Satellites is featured in the films Cocktail, Angels in the Outfield and It Takes Two as well as an episode of The Simpsons.
+The song was included in the films The Men Who Stare at Goats, X-Men: First Class, “The Secret Life of Bees”, Uncle Buck, Angels in the Outfield and Austin Powers: International Man of Mystery.
+The cover version by The Georgia Satellites is featured in the films Cocktail and It Takes Two, as well as an episode of The Simpsons.

 In 1979, The B-52's song "Dance This Mess Around", which featured numerous 1960s pop culture references, repeated the line, "Hippy hippy forward hippy hippy hippy hippy hippy shake", an allusion to this song.

 In the Full House episode "The House Meets the Mouse", the fictional band Jesse and the Rippers performed this song live at Walt Disney World.
-In 2013, Jesse and the Rippers again performed this song on Late Night with Jimmy Fallon as part of their one night only reunion.
+In 2013, Jesse and the Rippers again performed this song on Late Night with Jimmy Fallon as part of their one-night-only reunion.

-The song is played on the radio in season 9's Christmas Special of "Call the Midwife."